 Inevitably, not all of them will be happy with your emailing frequency.
 And even if they don’t unsubscribe right away, they might do so over time (once they get annoyed enough).
 To prevent this, give them the ability to change their preferred mailing frequency.

 How to do this with your email marketing tool?
 (Note; not all tools will allow you to set this up.)
-For instance, in SendinBlue (one of the few players out there offering free autoresponder functionality), you can create a new poll asking the frequency question, and based on the input you get, create a couple of segments as part of your main list.
+For instance, in SendinBlue (as you can see from this SendinBlue review, one of the few marketing tools out there offering free autoresponder functionality), you can create a new poll asking the frequency question, and based on the input you get, create a couple of segments as part of your main list.
 For example, name them “weekly,” “bi-weekly,” etc. Then, send your emails to those segments accordingly.

 7. Share a series of case studies